• Skip to primary navigation

 They're also incredibly easy to grow yourself; they're relatively low-maintenance, and there are plenty of kits out there that allow you to raise your mushrooms at home without too much fuss.

 • Key Characteristics: Portobello mushrooms are large and possess a meaty texture with an earthy flavor.
-They make an excellent substitute for shiitake mushrooms when you desire a hearty and robust taste in your dish.
+They make an excellent substitute for shiitake mushrooms when you desire a filling and strong taste in your dish.

 • Proper Ratio: Use an equal amount of portobello mushrooms as a substitute for shiitake mushrooms.
 Adjust the quantity based on your recipe requirements.